-MassDOT/MBTA's Railroad System Safety Program Plan is regulated under 49 CFR Part 270 and is not subject to review by the Federal Transit Administration, however, it is important to note MBTA's different safety plans and how they interact with one another.
+MassDOT/MBTA's Railroad System Safety Program (SSP) Plan is regulated under 49 CFR Part 270 and is not subject to review by the Federal Transit Administration, however, it supports the Strategic Plan, which is MBTA's blueprint for continuous improvement.
+The SSP Plan provides MBTA's strategic and management goals to affirm and execute its commitment to provide a safe, reliable, and sustainable commuter rail transportation service and ensures compliance with federal, state, and local regulations, and appropriate industry best practices.